tmpbci/LJ/README.md

 LJ has 5 main components :

+- "Plugins" are points generators (to one or more lasers).
+Lot examples comes with LJ : planetarium, 3D anaglyph animations,...
+See plugins directory.
 - A "tracer" per etherdream/laser that take its given point list, correct geometry, recompute in laser controller coordinates, send it to its controller and report its status to the "manager".
-- A "manager" that talk to all tracers (which client number point lists to draw, new geometry correction,...), handle the webui functions, OSC commands,...
+- A "manager" that talk to all tracers (which client number point lists to draw, new geometry correction,...), handle IOs (webui functions, OSC commands,...) and plugins.
-- To share the lasers between people/computers, LJ accept up to 4 virtual "clients" that can simultaneously send one point list per laser.
-You select in WebUI wich "client" should be used by tracers.
 - A web GUI in html, css, and vanilla js.
 No html server or js framework here : it's complex enough.
 This GUI has a (currently slow) simulator, but one can used a builtin python simulator (pysimu) or an etherdream/laser emulator (from nannou) to work without physical lasers !!
 - A network available database (redis).
-"Clients" send directly their pointlists to redis and each "tracer" is instructed to get a given pointlist in redis.
+"Plugins" send directly their pointlists to redis and each "tracer" is instructed to get one of the avalaible pointlist in redis.
+See details right below...

+More details :

-4 clients can send 4 pointlists so up to 16 pointlists can be accessed at anytime from anywhere in the network.
-The server/network/webUI idea allows to share cpu intensive tasks and especially give tracers enough cpu to draw smoothly.
+LJ server accept up to 4 groups = virtual "scenes" of 4 "pointlists" so up to 16 pointlists can be sent to redis at anytime from anywhere in the network.
+You select in WebUI (Simu/plugins matrix) wich "scene" should be used by tracers/lasers.
+The all point is to easily share actual lasers.
+Imagine in demo party :

+Erica needs 4 lasers, that's the 4 pointlists of a "scene".
+Paula and Jennifer use only 2 lasers each, so they can share a "scene".
+And so on..

+The server/network/webUI idea allows to spread cpu intensive tasks on different cpu cores and especially give tracers enough cpu to feed etherdreams DACs smoothly.
 Of course all this can happen in one computer.
 There is no real limits : 4 everything is tested and works smoothly if *you have enough cpu/computers/network ressources*.

-It's obviously overkill for one laser in a garage, but for several laserS game events, laserS art, laserS competition, laserS planetarium,...
+It's obviously overkill for one laser in a garage, but for several laserS games events, laserS art, laserS competition, laserS planetarium,...
 LJ will handle the complexity.
-Content providers like artists, demomakers,... just need to send points.
+Content providers like artists, demomakers,... just need create plugin in whatever langage, send the points to redis.
+Then use the webui to select the "scene".

+Registering the plugin in LJ.conf is absolutely not mandatory.

-Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits only !!  no wifi, 100 mpbs doesn't work well with several lasers)
+Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits only !! wifi and wired 100 mpbs doesn't work well with several lasers).
+Seriously : if you experience frame drops you need to upgrade your network.

-LJ is tested with Firefox, supports Linux and OS X. Windows is unkown but welcome, if someone want to jump in and care about it.
+LJ is tested with Firefox, supports Linux and OS X. Windows is unkown but welcome, if someone want to jump in.

 LJ is in dev : versions in this repository will always be core functionnal : accept and draw pointlists.
 New features can be not fully implemented, wait for the next commit.
 Any feedback is welcome at any time.